 Big Tree Park

 Behind the oval, accessed from Ballarat Street – see town map.
-Available for camping, has a toilet block and barbecue area.
-No fires permitted.
+Has a toilet block and barbecue area.
+No vehicles or fires permitted.
+Free camping

 Other (out of Guildford)